6 ailing Burger Kings shuttered across Charleston; new Italian restaurant on way

-Six money-losing Burger King restaurants in the Charleston area closed this week after the Atlanta-based franchisee filed for bankruptcy.
+Six money-losing Burger King restaurants in the Charleston area closed this week, about 10 days after the franchisee that ran them filed for bankruptcy protection.

-The shuttered sites include 1812 Sam Rittenberg Blvd. in West Ashley, 3579 Savannah Highway near Johns Island; 955 Bacon's Bridge Road in Summerville; and 3917 Rivers Ave., 5126 Ashley Phosphate Road and 4820 Tanger Outlet Blvd., all in North Charleston.
+The shuttered sites include 1812 Sam Rittenberg Blvd. in West Ashley, 3579 Savannah Highway near Johns Island and 955 Bacon's Bridge Road in Summerville.

+The other three are in North Charleston, at 3917 Rivers Ave., 5126 Ashley Phosphate Road and 4820 Tanger Outlet Blvd.

-The franchisee had asked a bankruptcy judge last week to release it from leases and franchise agreements so it could cut its losses and close the restaurants since it said the corporate office of Miami-based BK Corp., the headquarters of Burger King, would not allow it to close them.
+The franchisee had asked a bankruptcy judge last week to release it from leases and franchise agreements so it could cut its losses and close the fast-food restaurants, saying it had been denied permission by the corporate office of Miami-based BK Corp., the headquarters of Burger King.

-In its bankruptcy filing, the franchisee said efforts to make the restaurants profitable had varying degrees of success, "but unfortunately, several do not generate enough revenue to sustain themselves and are a drain on the (franchisee's) cash flow."
+In its bankruptcy filing, Capital Restaurant said efforts to make the locations profitable had varying degrees of success, "but unfortunately, several do not generate enough revenue to sustain themselves and are a drain on the (franchisee's) cash flow."

 The closings come after five Burger King sites closed in the Charleston region in the spring following a dispute over an unpaid loan through a different franchisee.
 Two of the sites have reopened.